LandonSchropp/generate/readme.md

 * [generator-init](packages/generator-init/readme.md): Sets up a brand-new Node.js repository.
 This
   is similar to `yarn init`, but it includes different configuration and a few extras.
 * [generator-typescript](packages/generator-typescript/readme.md): Sets up TypeScript.
-* [generator-eslint](packages/generator-eslint/readme.md): Adds my ESLint configuration to a project.
 * [generator-jest](packages/generator-language-server/readme.md): Configures a Jest testing
   environment.
+* [generator-eslint](packages/generator-eslint/readme.md): Adds my ESLint configuration to a project.

+These generators a built to prompt as little as possible, so they tend to use the package.json file to determine their configuration.
+Make sure you have your core tools installed (such as React) before running the generators that depend on them.

-Run the generator of your choice with [NPX](https://github.com/zkat/npx).
+You can run the generator of your choice with [NPX](https://github.com/zkat/npx).
 NPX allows you to run the generator once without having to install anything.
-Answer the generator's prompts, and you're done!

 ``` sh
 npx yo @landonschropp/<generator>